jerrydboonstra/public/markdown/Secure_remote_JMX_on_Tomcat_6_bypassing_firewalls.markdown

 # How to securely connect to a remote Tomcat 6 server with JMX

+This has been tested on Amazon Elastic Beanstalk, as of May 2011.

 This was difficult to figure out.

 ## Preparation